damayantinaik/Power-BI-Project-Telecommunication-Customer-Churn-Analysis/README.md

 # A Case Study: Telecommunication Customer Churn Analysis

 Databel (a fictional) telecommunication company provies different types services to the customers all over USA.
 It has national and international plans.
-Customer churn is biggest challenge of the company, and to prevent churn and improve customer loyality, company's data analysis team carries out deep insights analyis using Power BI on customers' demographics & bevaior, contract types, subscriptions & charges.
+Customer churn is biggest challenge of the company, and to prevent churn and improve customer loyality, company's data analysis team carries out deep insights analyis using Power BI.

-## Meta data:
+## Dataset's Meta data:

 ### Customer status:
 **Customer ID:** The unique ID that identifies a customer